 Maquoketa Caves State Park

 While the caves may be closed for bat hibernation, there’s still 6 miles of trails of prairie, woodlands and vistas to explore.
 You can even camp in one of the many walk-in sites or stay in the quaint town of Maquoketa, Iowa.

 Located above the Cedar River, Palisades-Kepler State Park, not only has a 1930’s themed gazebo, but a cliff-line trail with limestone.
 Take the Cool HollowTrail to traverse along the interior woodland and arrive at the new 6-foot black locust log bridge.

 With 40 miles of hikes, and 6,000-acres of reclaimed nature in the heart of Iowa, this is the perfect place to hike bluffs, and follow along the Des Moines River.
 There’s even a 12-mile all-weather trail to loop around the lake.

-For more great fall hikes in Iowa CLICK HERE
+For more great fall hikes in Iowa see the full article CLICK HERE